hummel009/Prokhor-Discord-Bot/README.md

 [![Technical Debt][technical_debt_badge]][technical_debt_link]
 [![Lines of Code][lines_of_code_badge]][lines_of_code_link]

-My discord bot for my discord servers.
-His name is Прохор (Prokhor).
+My discord bot for my discord servers; his name is Prokhor.
 This bot logs different discord events (related to messages and users) and posts them into selected discord channel.
 Other features: